-- When I Work if you have fewer than 75 employees and need an easy-to-use employee scheduling software that’s free.
+- When I Work: Best if you have fewer than 75 employees and need an easy-to-use employee scheduling software that’s free.
 Additionally, you can manage the entire schedule online using your mobile device.

-- Humanity because it has tools to help you manage your labor costs.
+- Humanity: Best option if you need to watch your budget, as it has tools to help you manage your labor costs.

-- Deputy if you have multiple locations and job sites because of its facility scheduling features.
+- Deputy: Ideal if you have multiple locations and job sites because of its facility scheduling features.

-- 7Shifts is ideal for larger restaurants because it gives you the choice to only see employees who are eligible to work shifts and positions for which you need to schedule.
+- 7shifts: Recommended for larger restaurants because it gives you the choice to only see employees who are eligible to work shifts and positions for which you need to schedule.

 There are some unique circumstances that may require you to document additional information about your employees.
 For instance, if you measure your productivity by client appointments versus consecutive hours on the job, or if your business is in an industry with an unpredictable work schedule, you’ll need to account for this when preparing to schedule your employees.

-There are other factors you might also need to consider when scheduling, like the legalities of employing minors and required certifications for certain types of work.
+Other factors you might also need to consider when scheduling include the legalities of employing minors and required certifications for certain types of work.
 The weather may also play a role, especially if you conduct your business outside (such as with an auto detailing business).